 Pickus Center for Biomedical Research

 The Pickus Center for Biomedical Research is a state-of-the-art biomedical research building that houses research teams of UNE faculty and student researchers.
-The 22,000 sq. ft. structure enables students to engage in important research as part of their curriculum, build upon the strong base of research that is already occurring at the College of Osteopathic Medicine, and create opportunities for collaborative research.
+The 22,000 sq. ft. structure enables students to engage in important research as part of their curriculum, build upon the strong base of research at UNE COM, and create opportunities for collaborative research.
 The Center includes six laboratories, 12 faculty offices, two conference rooms, a lab tech office suite, and space for a future vivarium.

 Stella Maris Hall

 Stella Maris Hall, the original home to COM, houses the Office of the Deans along with various departments for the College.
 The back portion of the building was recently renovated to include over 12,000 sq. ft. of laboratory and office space.
 Neuroscience faculty from COM, CAS and WCHP share core facilities dedicated to behavioral phenotyping, electrophysiology, histology and molecular biology.
 The building also contains an animal vivarium, BSL-2 level laboratories and other laboratories that help support a multidisciplinary approach to understanding brain function and diseases of the nervous system.

 The University of New England College of Pharmacy has 7,000 sq. ft. of dedicated research space.
 This facility is uniquely equipped for pharmaceutical analysis and includes a core facility for genomics, analytics and proteomics.
 A wide range of instruments ensures that any type of molecular analysis can be accommodated from inorganic to organic molecules; from charged to uncharged molecules; from small molecules to proteins and nucleic acids.